dotnet/docs/docs/framework/tools/developer-command-prompt-for-vs.md

 ## Manually locate the files on your machine

-Usually, the shortcuts for the command prompts you have installed are placed at the **Start Menu** folder for Visual Studio, such as in *C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio 2019\Visual Studio Tools*.
+Usually, the shortcuts for the command prompts you have installed are placed at the **Start Menu** folder for Visual Studio, such as in *%ProgramData%\Microsoft\Windows\Start Menu\Programs\Visual Studio 2019\Visual Studio Tools*.
 But if for some reason, searching for the command prompt doesn't bring the expected results, you can try to manually locate the shortcut on your machine.
-Try searching for the name of the command prompt file, such as *VsDevCmd.bat*, or go to the Tools folder such as *C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools* (path changes according to your Visual Studio version, edition, and installation location).
+Try searching for the name of the command prompt file, such as *VsDevCmd.bat*, or go to the Tools folder such as *%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Community\Common7\Tools* (path changes according to your Visual Studio version, edition, and installation location).

-## Run the command prompt from inside Visual Studio
+## Start the command prompt from inside Visual Studio

 For easier access, you can add the Developer Command Prompt, or any other command prompt, to the **Tools** menu in Visual Studio.
 To make the tool available, add it to the external tools list.
 Here are the steps: